NIH-NCPI/map-dragon/README.md

 + Vite: A front-end tooling for web development.
 + Ant Design: A design component library.
 + Sass: A CSS preprocessor.
++ React OAuth2 | Google: A React library for Google OAuth
++ jwt-decode: A JWT decoder